I can’t tell you how many confusing looks I get when I answer that inevitable “So what do you do?”

 Why Scopists Exist and What They Do

 A scopist is an independent contractor who works with court reporters on a job-to-job basis.
 A scopist’s main job is to help ensure official transcript accuracy.
-While some court reporters chose to scope their own work, many hire a scopist so they can take more reporting jobs.
+While some court reporters choose to scope their own work, many hire a scopist so they can take more reporting jobs.

 When court reporters are on the job (depositions, courtrooms, etc.), they capture a live transcription of the spoken word using a stenograph, those funny little “typewriters” you see in all the movies.